COSC3020/mergesort-ClaytonBrown4741/README.md

 markdown file.

 CODE SHOULD BE RUNNING FINE RIGHT NOW!
 I WILL DO THE COMPLEXITY LATER!
-I used the following sources to make my code:
+I used the following sources along with the various information from the slides to make my code:
 https://www.geeksforgeeks.org/in-place-merge-sort/
 https://www.studytonight.com/python-programs/python-program-for-iterative-merge-sort